 The candidates must have a citizenship of one of the European Union Member State for the whole duration of the assignment.

-The contract length is tentative and might be modified.
-No daily security risk allowance is foreseen for this mission.
+The assignment length is indicative and might be modified.

-The fees and allowances of the service contracts are as follows:
+The fees plus allowances of the service contracts are as follows: